titusfx/ChatbotFlask/README.md

 # ChatbotFlask
-This will be a basic Chatbot architecture Flask, Angular and Keras
+This will be a basic backend of a bigger Chatbot architecture with Flask, Angular and Keras.

+This part is the Flask part